dnorcott/dnorcott.github.io/about.md

 It all goes back to my college days when I had big sideburns.
 For reference, I looked a whole lot like this picture of the Russian playwright Alexander Pushkin:

 ![Alexander Pushkin with some sweet chops]({{ site.url }}/assets/2016/03/pushkin.jpg)

+###About You
+That's what I want to know!
+Drop me a line.